mirucon/coldbox-addon/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is now available on the WP.org directory! [https://wordpress.org/plugins/coldbox-addon/](https://wordpress.org/plugins/coldbox-addon/)
+Now available from the WordPress plugin directory! [https://wordpress.org/plugins/coldbox-addon/](https://wordpress.org/plugins/coldbox-addon/)

 ## Description

 The powered addon for the Coldbox theme.
-It brings you AMP HTML and social features which help increasing your website's engagement.
+It brings you AMP HTML and social features which help increasing your website's engagements.
 It is designed just for the Coldbox theme.
-Lightweight and safety, works perfectly with the theme!
+Lightweight and safety, works perfectly with the theme.

 ### Features

 * **AMP Pages** - The fastest HTML format - AMP.
-The plugin is the easiest way to use AMP pages unless any setting or coding.
-Of course, you can use Google Analytics, Adsense etc. in AMP pages, so that you won't loose any opportunities.
+The plugin provides the easiest way to use AMP pages without any setting or coding.
+You can still use Google Analytics, Adsense etc. in the AMP pages.

 * **Share Buttons** - You want your website to be shared by someone?
 The plugin efficiently increases the social engagement by showing social buttons.

-  * *[SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin is required to use share buttons.*
+  * *Currently [SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin is required to show share buttons.*

-* **Open Graph tags** - The most important thing to get engagements on the social networks, including Twitter and Facebook!
+* **Open Graph tags** - It's the most important thing to get engagements on the social networks, including Twitter and Facebook!
 This is the simplest way to add Open Graph tags for the Coldbox users.

 * **Other meta tags** - Not only open graph tags, but it supports even more meta features, like Google Analytics, and other SEO-related tags too!